 Kips Bay stretches approximately from the East River to Third Avenue, and 34th St. to 27th St. This area was once an inlet of the East River, and is named after Dutch settler Jacobus Hendrickson Kip.
 It played a central role in The Battle of Kip’s Bay in 1776 during in the Revolutionary War.

 This section of New York has a friendly, more residential vibe, and is popular among young professionals and families.
-It is generally considered to be more quiet than neighboring areas, yet features many coffee houses, parks, and comparatively affordable dining options and bars.
+It is generally considered to be quieter than neighboring areas, yet features many coffee houses, parks, and comparatively affordable dining options and bars.

 City Opera Thrift Shop.
 If discovering rare and unusual pre-owned items is your thing, you won’t want to miss the City Opera Thrift Shop.
-From designer furniture, fashion and accessories to eclectic home goods, books, art and the occasional costume from NYC Opera, this is no ordinary thrift shop.
+From designer furniture, fashion, and accessories to eclectic home goods, books, art, and the occasional costume from NYC Opera, this is no ordinary thrift shop.
 Spend a few hours browsing through the racks or attending one of their “carefully curated events designed around an array of design interests from fashion to home.”
-The best part is, any purchase will help fund New York City Opera, “the people’s opera” of New York.
+The best part is that any purchase will help fund New York City Opera, “the people’s opera” of New York.

 “Curry Hill” is a strip of Lexington Avenue in Kips Bay that features Manhattan’s largest collection of Indian restaurants.
 Dozens of restaurants featuring various regional cuisines of India line Lexington between 27th and 28th Streets.
 Be sure to also check out Kalustyan’s spice shop.
 This landmark institution features a dizzying array of hard-to-find ingredients and spices from Asia, Africa, and the Middle East.